facebook/react/docs/docs/reference-react-component.md

 setState(updater, [callback])
 ```

 `setState()` is an asynchronous method which enqueues changes to be made to the state during the next update cycle.
-This is the primary method you use to trigger UI updates in response to UI event handlers, server responses, etc...
+This is the primary method you use to trigger updates in response to event handlers, server responses, etc...

 `setState()` does not immediately mutate `this.state` but creates a pending state transition.
 Accessing `this.state` after calling this method can potentially return the previous state, rather than the state after enqueued updates have been applied.
 This is a common source of bugs in React applications.